 Note: Completion of graduation requirements does not mean professional certification or registration or approval to sit for board or licensing examinations.

 Second Associate Degree

-Persons who wish to receive a second associate degree must earn 15 additional credit hours applicable to the second degree and complete all academic requirements for the additional program.
+Students who wish to receive a second associate degree must complete 15 additional credit hours and meet the College's academic requirements for the additional program.

 Application for Graduation